 EditorConfig is a configuration file convention that is used to define and maintain consistent code styles between team members working on the same code as well as between different editors and IDEs that they might use.
 The styles are saved in INI-like files named .editorconfig, where section names are file masks and properties inside a section define code styles for files matching that masks.

-ReSharper understands standard EditorConfig properties, most of Roslyn EditorConfig properties, and provides a set of custom EditorConfig properties, which allow for much more granular configuration of formatting rules — in fact, there are properties for each preference available in the ReSharper options dialog.
-This means that you can maintain the entire configuration of formatting rules in EditorConfig files.
-Below is an example of .editorconfig settings supported by ReSharper:
+ReSharper understands standard EditorConfig properties, most frequently used .NET-coding-convention EditorConfig properties, and provides a set of custom EditorConfig properties, which allow for much more granular configuration of formatting, syntax, and code inspection rules — in fact, each code style preference that you can configure in the ReSharper options dialog has ist own EditorConfig property.
+This means that you can maintain the entire configuration of code style and inspection rules in EditorConfig files.
+Below is an example of EditorConfig properties supported by ReSharper:

 EditorConfig in your solution